If you take pride in how your car looks – and who doesn’t? – noticing any dings or scratches on it can quickly ruin your mood.

 Curb Rash Final Thoughts

 Try to be careful about how you’re driving and be mindful of your surroundings.
-This will help to avoid hitting anything and preventing curb rash.
+This will help to avoid hitting anything and prevent curb rash.

-However, if you do happen to scratch or scuff your wheels, whether they are aluminum or chrome, you can fix any dents or scratches to them with the steps we go through above.
+However, if you do happen to scratch or scuff your wheels, whether they are aluminum or chrome, you can fix any dents or deep scratches to them with the steps we’ve gone through above.

-But do remember, if you have steel wheels and they are bent from the damage, it’s best to see a professional to have them repaired, or maybe even replaced.
+But do remember, if you have steel wheels and they are bent from the damage, it’s best to have wheel repair professionals do the job for you.

-Please share any tips or experience you have in the comments section below.
+Please share any tips or experiences you have had with these wheel repairs in the comments section below.
 If you have any questions or comments, please do let us know!